 For information about how dynamic routes are handled in comparison with other types of routes, see Applicability and order in the VPC documentation.

 ASNsAll non-Google peering routers that are associated with a single spoke must use the same ASN when advertising prefixes to the Cloud Router.
 This is important because, if two peers advertise the same prefix with different ASNs or AS paths, only one peer's ASN and AS path is readvertised for that prefix.
+Different spokes must have different ASNs.
+That is, if two BGP sessions belong to different spokes, they must have different ASNs.

 Also, if you are using the data transfer feature, you must assign ASNs as described in ASN requirements for site-to-site data transfer.